 While Mr. Moore may have been a generous husband, there is no evidence in the record that he ever made joint gifts to his wife and his brother-in-law.
 Thus, the manner in which Jean Moore used the funds entrusted to her was not reasonable, she breached her fiduciary duty, and she should be compelled to return all of Mr. Moore’s separate funds to his estate.

-The appellate court upheld the trial court's holding regarding the breach of fiduciary duty by Jean Moore.
+In this example case, the appellate court upheld the trial court’s holding regarding the breach of fiduciary duty by Jean Moore.